 Since its inception, the LACRPC has provided technical assistance in the preparation, interpretation, and enactment of zoning resolutions to the unincorporated political subdivisions within Allen County as required under Chapter 519 of the Ohio Revised Code.
-In 2007, the LACRPC targeted new sign regulations and re-introduced training programs for local code enforcement people and facilitated the development of model sign regulations across the urbanized area.
 The emphasis in 2011 focused on updating zoning regulations in American, Jackson, and Shawnee townships.
 Efforts continued in 2012, with assistance provided to Shawnee, Auglaize, and Amanda townships.
-In 2013 and 2014, staff worked with Shawnee Township representatives to address the area previously in the Village of Ft.
-Shawnee.
+In 2013 and 2014, staff worked with Shawnee Township to address area previously within Ft.
+Shawnee corp. limits.
 In 2015, regulations for Auglaize and Marion townships were updated.
 In 2016, the RPC provided technical assistance to Shawnee Township and worked to refine the zoning district regulations necessary to better integrate properties within Ft.
 Shawnee.
-In 2017, Staff worked with Auglaize and Jackson townships to direct reinvestment in the unincorporated areas of Westminster, Maysville and Lafayette.
+In 2017, Staff worked with Auglaize and Jackson townships to direct reinvestment in the unincorporated areas of Westminster, Maysville and Lafavette.
 In 2018 and 2019, the RPC facilitated zoning text reviews in Jackson, Richland, and Shawnee Townships.
 In 2020 new Planned Unit Development (PUD) District standards were reviewed.
+Since 2020, the Agency continues to investigate land use and zoning regulatory requirements for solar farms and to address zoning amendments (8 in 2020, 11 in 2021, 6 in 2022).